Liam Payne And Cheryl Cole Baby Name: Will It Be Ordinary Or Oddball?

 The couple even kept the pregnancy itself secret for months, so it wouldn’t be at all surprising if Cole and Payne have chosen a special name for the little One Directioner, but they aren’t yet ready to reveal their son’s name.

-One thing is for sure, both Cheryl and Liam are madly in love with their son.
+One thing is for sure: both Cheryl and Liam are madly in love with their son.
 They captioned the Instagram pic with the adoring message, “Although he still doesn’t have a name he is already stealing hearts.”

 On Wednesday 22nd March Liam and I became parents to an incredibly beautiful, healthy baby boy, weighing 7lb 9 and looking like a dream.
 Although he still doesn't have a name he is already stealing hearts.
 We are all madly in love and overwhelmingly happy with our little arrival.
 Happy Mother's Day to all the mothers around the world.
 A day that now has a different meaning to me forever ????